guillp/jwskate/README.md

 ### Headers are auto-generated

-When signing a JWS, JWE or JWT, the headers are autogenerated by default, based on the used key and algorithm.
+When signing a JWS, JWE or JWT, the headers `alg`, `kid` and `typ` are autogenerated by default:
+- `alg`: the signature or key-management alg
+- `kid`: if the signature or key-management key has a `kid`, this will automatically be included in the headers.
+- `typ`: will have value `"JWT"` by default.

 You may add your own custom headers using the `extra_headers` parameter, and/or set a custom `typ` header with the parameter of the same name:

 ```python
 from jwskate import SymmetricJwk, Jwt